vbotka/ansible-examples/examples/example-287/README.md

 ```

 ## Example 3.
-Run the scripts at the remote hosts, terminates the job at host_12, and wait until
-   module async_status finds the other jobs finished
+Run the scripts at the remote hosts, terminate the job at host_12, and wait until module async_status finds the other jobs finished

 ### Run the scripts at the remote hosts